anoma/nspec/docs/tutorial/engines/index.juvix.md

     ```juvix
     syntax alias TimeStampingServerMessageHere := TimeStampingServerMessage;
     ```

+    ??? question "ᚦ _Jonathan, how hard is it to have “smarter” linking here?_"

+        It would be nice to have code snippets included and also the same syntax highlighting.
+        Similarly, or if it is much easier, it would be nice to have an easy way to link to code blocks.

     For the time stamping server,
     we use mailbox state to keep track of the rate at which